Blockchains-Princeton/COS-ECE473-sp2023/Assignments/Assignment2/README.md

 2. Deploy the price feed contract for each asset, test the interface and copy their addresses.
 Once the deployment transactions are confirmed, you are able to find the deployed contracts in [etherscan](https://goerli.etherscan.io/) with https://goerli.etherscan.io/address/{:your_contract_address}.

 ## Submission
 Submit the **etherscan links** to the two contracts to this form: [https://forms.gle/waxpAsmz8icZaGmj6](https://forms.gle/waxpAsmz8icZaGmj6).
-Once the contracts are deployed, you can copy the address from Remix - Deployed Contracts.